Grace for Tired, Discouraged Hearts

 He gives lot of insights about what to do when you're facing a meltdown, and prescriptions that I think can help lift our hearts and our spirits in low times.
 But today to get us started, I want to look at the very last phrase of the psalm.
 We're going to start at the end.
 It's that last phrase at the end of verse 22, “None of those who take refuge in him will be condemned.”

-That word condemned—I looked it up last night—it means "to be guilty."
+That word "condemned"—I looked it up last night—it means "to be guilty."
 None of those who take refuge in Him will be found guilty.
 By implication, it's not only guilty, but it means to be punished or to perish.
 So you're guilty and you pay the consequences for your guilt.
 That's what it is to be condemned.
 A man commits a capital offense, he murders and he is condemned to life in prison or to the death penalty.
 He has been condemned.
 He has been found guilty, tried, sentenced, and the punishment or the penalty is meted out.

 Now the fact is, every person on the planet is guilty.
 We're guilty of sin against the God of the universe.
 We have broken His law.
 We are all law breakers.
 We are all sinners.
 We are all separated from God.
 We are all under the righteous wrath of God, and every person on this planet deserves to be punished and to perish.
 That's the fact.

 But according to this verse, there are some who will be spared condemnation.
 It's only one group of people.
 Who are those who will not be condemned?
 Those who take refuge in Him.
 The New King James says, “Those who trust in Him.”
-That word, to take refuge, it means "to flee somewhere for protection."
+That word, "to take refuge," it means "to flee somewhere for protection."
 You're in trouble.
 You're in danger, and you run to a safe place.
 You run to place where you know you can be protected and preserved.

 So where do we run to find refuge from condemnation, the condemnation we deserve for our sins?
 There is only one place to run—to Him, to Christ.
 Christ is our refuge.
 Christ is our protection from the wrath of God.
 He is the one who can preserve us.
 The only one who can preserve us from the consequences of our guilt.

 We're all guilty.
 We all deserve to die.
 It's no wonder that people on this planet are feeling hopeless.
 We’re under God's condemnation.
 But our hope—and isn't that what people are looking for today, hope?
 Our hope is found in fleeing to Christ for safety.
 How can He protect us from condemnation?
 Because when He went to the cross, and died on that cross that we call Calvary, He took our guilt.
 He took our punishment.
-He died the death that we deserve for our sin.
+He died the death that we deserved for our sin.

 That's why the apostle Paul could say to the Romans, “There is therefore now no condemnation for those who are in Christ Jesus” (8:1).
 He says at the end of that chapter,

 Who shall bring any charge against God's elect?
 It is God who justifies.
 Who is to condemn?
-Christ Jesus is the one who died—more than that, who was raised—who is at the right hand of God, who indeed is interceding for us (8:33–34).
+Christ Jesus is the one who died—more than that, who was raised—who is at the right hand of God, who indeed is interceding for us.
+(8:33–34)

 None of those who take refuge in Him will be condemned.
 Christ died for us.
 He was raised for us.
 He intercedes for us in heaven.

 So what does all that have to do with meltdowns?
 Well, the starting place for dealing with every issue in life—all the kinds of things we listed, and whatever you're experiencing that wasn't on my list—the starting place is to look to Christ, to flee to Him.
-We need daily, moment by moment, to preach the Gospel to ourselves.
+We need daily, moment by moment, to preach the gospel to ourselves.
 Even in the time that I just described to you that I was going through some practical physical things I needed, I didn't realize how tired I was.
-But I tell you what I need supremely was a fresh look at Christ, a fresh look at the Gospel.
+But I tell you what I need supremely was a fresh look at Christ, a fresh look at the gospel.

 When you know that you've been delivered from condemnation, from eternal condemnation, you've got the answer to life's biggest problem.
 And in comparison with that, whatever your other problems are, nothing else really matters a whole lot.